UN Women Moldova and the Association of Independent Press (API) announce the second edition of contest for journalists from Moldova

 - TV/radio broadcasts

 Each candidate can submit up to three journalistic materials for one or more categories of the contest.
-All entries must have been published, broadcasted or have appeared in a media outlet for the first time between January 1st and October 24th 2018.
+All entries must have been published, broadcasted or have appeared in a media outlet for the first time between 25th of October 2018 and 15th of October 2019.

 Will be accepted journalistic materials (written articles, audio and visual reports, photos) which demonstrate gender awareness and challenges inequalities, injustices or stereotypes, treats men and women equally and promotes advancement of their rights.